Nancy Ames (scientist)

-For the American folk singer and songwriter, see Nancy Ames.

 Nancy Ames is a Canadian scientist with Agriculture and Agri-Food Canada known for her research on the nutrition and quality of cereals and pulses.
 She works closely with plant scientists to maximize the health benefits of new varieties and ensure that these benefits are maintained when the crops are harvested and processed.
 Ames also works with food processors to develop new food processing techniques and new ways to evaluate them.
 She has invented new food products and holds two patents.
 She was the scientific lead that lead to the health claim “Barley beta-glucan soluble fibre and reduction of blood cholesterol, a risk factor for cardiovascular disease” which was approved by Health Canada in 2012.
 She has been instrumental in promoting the health benefits of cereal grains in Canada.

 Biography

 Nancy Ames received her B.Sc.
 (Food Science, 1980) and M.Sc.
 (Plant Science, 1982) from the University of Manitoba.
 Ames worked as a forage crop specialist for Manitoba Agriculture (1981-1984) before returning to school to pursue further graduate studies.
 She joined Agriculture and Agri-Food Canada's (AAFC's) Plant Research Centre in Ottawa, Ontario as a Ph.D. student in 1984, and received her Ph.D.
 (Crop Science, 1989) from the University of Guelph, Ontario.
 She then began her career as a research scientist in 1989 at the Plant Research Centre in Ottawa, where she worked for five years before joining the former Cereal Research Centre in Winnipeg, Manitoba as a research scientist in 1995.
 In 2005, Ames's office was co-located at the Richardson Centre for Functional Food and Nutraceuticals where she continues to work for AAFC.
 Ames is also an adjunct professor with the University of Manitoba in the Department of Human Nutritional Sciences as well as the Department of Food Science.